AmitAK1/movie-recommender/README.md

 🎥 Movie Recommender System

 A simple, beginner-friendly movie recommender system built with Streamlit, using cosine similarity on precomputed movie embeddings.

+We generate numerical vectors for each movie using tags (genre, cast, etc.), then compute their pairwise similarity using cosine similarity.

+This similarity matrix is saved and reused for fast recommendations.

 This app suggests 5 movies similar to the one selected by the user, along with their posters fetched from the TMDb API.

 📁 Project Structure